dmentipl/plonk/docs/source/index.rst

 hydrodynamics data with a focus on astrophysical fluid dynamics.

-With Plonk we aim to integrate the high quality SPH visualisation of Splash into the modern Python astronomer workflow, and provide a framework for analysis of smoothed particle hydrodynamics simulation data.
+With Plonk we aim to integrate the high quality SPH visualisation of `Splash <https://github.com/danieljprice/splash>`_ into the modern Python astronomer workflow, and to provide a framework for analysis of smoothed particle hydrodynamics simulation data.

 .. note::
     Plonk is under development.
 However, the basic feature set is stable.
 Please